EvelynPloetz/Deep-LASI/docs/source/installation.rst

 If you have access to a MATLAB license, please install MATLAB, which can be found at https://de.mathworks.com/products/matlab.html.

-If you plan to use the compiled version of Deep-LASI, please install MATLAB Runtime R2022b for your system, which can be found athttps://de.mathworks.com/products/compiler/matlab-runtime.html
+If you plan to use the compiled standalone version of Deep-LASI, please install MATLAB Runtime R2022b for your system, which can be found athttps://de.mathworks.com/products/compiler/matlab-runtime.html

+The earliest MATLAB version required is R2019a.
-The latest MATLAB version Deep-LASI is tested on is R2022b.
+The latest MATLAB version DeepLASI is tested on is R2022b.

 Installation on Mac
 ------------